'Scarecrow and Mrs. King': What Is Kate Jackson Doing Today?

 Kate Jackson's struggle with health problems

 Kate Jackson was diagnosed with breast cancer in 1987.
-After the first lengthy round of chemotherapy, doctors proclaimed that she was cured, but, unfortunately, the cancer returned in 1989.
+After the first lengthy round of chemotherapy, doctors proclaimed that she was cancer-free, but unfortunately, the cancer returned in 1989.
 According to People magazine, Jackson even had a mastectomy.

 Nevertheless, things became even more complicated for the young actress when doctors discovered a septal defect, or in other words, a hole in her heart.
 She later explained on the Larry King Show that surgeons were able to close up the hole without any complications.
 Since then, she has been an active advocate for early breast cancer screening.